Navigating Financial Tides: What the Current Ratio Reveals About a Company’s Health

 To accurately use the current ratio calculation, you need to understand what constitutes the numerator and the denominator.

-Current Assets (The Numerator): These are the assets that are expected to be converted into cash, gold, or consumed within one year (or one operating cycle).
-And these are listed on the balance sheet in order of liquidity:
+These are the assets that are expected to be converted into cash, sold, or consumed within one year (or one operating cycle).
+And these are listed on the balance sheet in order of liquidity.

 Example: Calculating the Current Ratio